 The college has a wide range of support services to provide students with assistance.
 These services range from tutoring and special short courses in reading and writing skills to financial aid and special programs for educational transition, reentry, and disabled students.
 If you would like to see if any of these programs would be of help to you, please check with the Counseling and Advising office in the Registration and Student Services (RSS) building.
 Consult your class schedule for a list of telephone numbers, or go to the Student Services website at http://www.deanza.edu/studentservices .

 If you need a special accommodation for a physical or learning disability, please talk to me after the first class session so that I can make appropriate adjustments in the class to meet your needs.
-Visit Disability Support Programs & Services (DSPS) and the Educational Diagnostic Center (EDC) in Learning Center West, room 110 for testing, advice, assistance, and special programs.
-Consult the Disability Information Student Handbook (DISH) at http://www.deanza.edu/dsps/dish/ .
+Visit Disability Support Programs & Services (DSPS) in Learning Center West, room 110, for qualification, testing, advice, assistance, and special programs.

 The laboratory portion of Biol-6B is much more technology-oriented than was Biol-6A, requiring the use of high-voltage instruments and potentially toxic or infectious materials.
 All students will be required to read and sign to affirm their understanding and acceptance of the "Standard Operating Procedures" form prepared by the Biology Department.
 Any student who knowingly or recklessly endangers anyone's safety, or who repeatedly violates laboratory safety rules will be expelled from the class and possibly face further disciplinary actions at the instructor's discretion.
 If you observe any activity or situation that you think might be unsafe, please let talk to the instructor about it.
 Beyond this course, developing excellent lab safety habits is essential to your academic progress and scientific career.